gemy49/gemy49/README.md

 ---

 ## 🚀 About Me
-💻 I'm a passionate **Full-Stack Developer** skilled in both frontend and backend.
+💻 I'm a passionate **Flutter Developer** skilled in both frontend and backend.
 ⚡ I enjoy building **mobile apps, web apps, IoT projects**, and experimenting with new technologies.
-🎯 Currently improving my skills in **React Native & Next.js**.
+🎯 Currently improving my skills in **React Native & React.js & Node.js**.

 ---